-Foreign currency transactions are initially recorded in the functional currency, by applying to the functional currency spot exchange rate between the functional currency and the foreign currency at the date the transaction first qualifies for recognition.
+Foreign currency transactions are initially recorded in the functional currency, by applying to the functional correctly spends at leange cate between the functional currency and the foreign currency at the date the transaction first qualifies for recognition.

 Foreign currency monetary items are converted to functional currency using the functional currency closing spot exchange rates at the reporting date.